 Our 3 key areas of activity:

-We work together with district health managers to strengthen district-wide health systems.
+We worked together with district health managers to strengthen district-wide health systems.
 Improved planning, supervision, data use and transportation between facilities all contribute to better maternal and child health.

-We support training workshops for rural health providers.
-Participants can practice and learn skills to better manage regular care and emergencies that occur during pregnancy, delivery and when children get very sick.
-Mama na Mtoto also supports some basic equipment and small renovation needs for facilities.
+We supported training workshops for rural health providers.
+Participants practiced and learned skills to better manage regular care and emergencies during pregnancy, delivery and when children get very sick.
+Mama na Mtoto also supported basic equipment and small renovation needs for facilities.

 A large network of hardworking, volunteer community health workers (CHWs) is the backbone of our community program’s success.
 CHWs provide a critical link between communities and health facilities.